Champagne Ruinart - Brut R de Ruinart

 About the estate:

-The oldest champagne house.
-It could be classified as a historical monument, as are its cellars dug into the chalk during the Gallo-Roman period, which have been listed as a UNESCO World Heritage Site since 2015.
-The founder of the business, Nicolas Ruinart, added wine trading in 1729 to his cloth merchant business—another thriving industry in the region at the time, which was soon abandoned.
-The company remained family-owned until it was taken over by Moët & Chandon in 1963.
-Its prestigious champagne takes its name from the monk Dom Ruinart, a contemporary scholar of Dom Pérignon.
-Chardonnay has been at the heart of Ruinart's cuvées since 1947, for a style that favors freshness.
+The oldest of the champagne houses.
+It could be classified as a historic monument, just like its cellars, which were carved into the chalk during the Gallo-Roman period and have been listed as a UNESCO World Heritage Site since 2015.
+The company’s founder, Nicolas Ruinart, added wine trading to his cloth merchant business in 1729—another thriving industry in the region at the time, though it was soon abandoned.
+The company remained family-owned until its acquisition by Moët & Chandon in 1963.
+Its prestigious champagne takes its name from the monk Dom Ruinart, a scholar and contemporary of Dom Pérignon.
+At the heart of Ruinart’s cuvées since 1947 has been Chardonnay, resulting in a style that emphasizes freshness.
 Frédéric Panaïotis has been the cellar master since 2007.

 Guide des Vins Gault & Millau